-PELL GRANTS
+FEDERAL PELL GRANTS

-The Pell Grant Program, a federal aid program, provides money to help undergraduates pay for their education after high school.
-Eligibility is determined by the Department of Education using a standard formula to evaluate the Information provided on the student aid application.
+The Federal Pell Grant Program, a federal aid program, provides money to help undergraduates pay for their education after high school.
+Eligibility is determined by the Department of Education using a standard formula to evaluate the information provided on the student aid application.
 These grants provide the "foundation" of financial aid to which other aid may be added; therefore, all students needing assistance should apply for the grant.
 Students must be regular, degree-seeking undergraduates and be enrolled or planning to enroll for at least 6 credit hours per semester.

-SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT
+FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT

-The Supplemental Grant is a federally-funded, but institutionally-controlled, grant program.
+The Federal Supplemental Grant is a federally-funded, but institutionally-controlled, grant program.
 Eligibility is based upon financial need.
-All financial aid applicants using a nationally approved needs analysis (ACT-FFS or TSAC-AFSSA) will automatically be considered for the grant.
+All financial aid applicants will automatically be considered for the grant.
 Applications received by May 1 will be given priority.